tciprague/qrInfo/temp.md

 # company logo

 # Welcome :)

-## Important info
-### We are very happy you chose us for your cozy place during your adventure away from home
+## We are very happy you chose us for your cozy place during your adventure away from home

 - Reception is open  24/7
-- Kitchen and roof terrace is open 6:00-22:00
 - WiFi: Network : The clock inn guest
 - Password : ItsFunoClock
+- Kitchen and roof terrace is open 6:00-22:00

 ### Below you’ll find a list of our do’s and don'ts

 - No SMOKING in the rooms, we have beautiful terrace for that (open till 22:00)
 - Check out by 10:00 (Please be on time, we do charge fee for a late check out)
 - Wear some form of clothing, nudity is fine in the shower even in your bed  but most people will feel uncomfortable if you walking around like that.